Divorce and Annulment in Collin County and the State of Texas:

 The Jackson Law Group: when family law gets complicated, we take a calm reasoned approach.
 Read through the following nutshell divorce points and then turn to our “divorce process page” for a general description of what the most common divorce steps are.
 Or, if you are searching for information about annulments in Texas, turn to our Texas annulments page.

-Collin County Divorce in a nutshell:
+Dallas County Divorce in a nutshell:

 - All divorces require a 60 day waiting period (the period of reconciliation) before you can actually be divorced.
 You can file a divorce decree with the court as a Rule 11 Agreement or Settlement Agreement, but you cannot be divorced until the 60 day period has gone by.